Quansight-Labs/ndindex/docs/indexing-guide/intro.md

 (what-is-an-index)=
 # Introduction: What is an Index?

-Nominally, an index is any object that can go between the square brackets after an array.
-That is, if `a` is a NumPy array, then in `a[x]`, *`x`* is an *index* of `a`.[^index-vs-slice-footnote] This also applies to built-in sequence types in Python such as `list`, `tuple`, and `str`, but be careful to not confuse the same notation used on Python dictionaries.
-If `d` is a Python dictionary, it uses the same notation `d[x]`, but the meaning of `x` is completely different than what is being discussed in this document (and indeed, many index types will not even work if you try them on a dictionary).
+Nominally, an index is any object that can be placed between the square brackets after an array.
+That is, if `a` is a NumPy array, then in `a[x]`, *`x`* is an *index* of `a`.[^index-vs-slice-footnote] This also applies to built-in sequence types in Python, such as `list`, `tuple`, and `str`;
-This document also does not apply to indexing Pandas DataFrame or Series objects, except insomuch as they reuse the same semantics as NumPy.
-Finally, note that some other Python array libraries (e.g., PyTorch or Jax) have similar indexing rules, but most only implement a subset of the full NumPy semantics outlined here.
+however, be careful not to confuse this with the similar notation used in Python dictionaries.
+If `d` is a Python dictionary, it uses the same notation `d[x]`, but the meaning of `x` is completely different from what is discussed in this document.
+This document also does not apply to indexing Pandas DataFrame or Series objects, except insofar as they reuse the same semantics as NumPy.
+Finally, note that some other Python array libraries (e.g., PyTorch or Jax) have similar indexing rules, but they generally implement only a subset of the full NumPy semantics outlined here.

 [^index-vs-slice-footnote]: Some people call `x` a *slice* of `a`, but we
     avoid this confusing nomenclature, using *slice* to refer only to the